-This form is due to Dr. Richard Knepp (Clegg 112C) no later than 5 pm on the Monday prior to your performance.
+This form is due to Dr. Calloway (Clegg 107) no later than 5 pm on the Monday prior to your performance.
 The form must be complete and signed by your applied instructor.
 Late submission or an incomplete form will result in the student not being allowed to perform on the Student Recital.

 For Sophomore & Senior Recitals:

 Please use one page per piece.
-For degree recitals this form is due to Dr. Richard Knepp
+For degree e recitals this form is due to Dr. Calloway (Clegg

-(Clegg 112C) one week before the recital date.
-Please list your degree program here (such
+107) one week before the recital date.
+Pl ease list your degree program here (such as BA in

-as BA in Music or BME): Please list the venue
+Music or BME): P lease list the venue for your sophomore/senior

-for your sophomore/senior recital (such as Chapel or Clegg 104):
+recital (such as Chapel or Clegg 104):

 Date of performance:

 Please list below the information for your performance as it should appear on the program

 Student's name:

 Student's voice type:

-Pianist's name:
+Pianist's name: -

 Composer's full name:

 Composer's dates (birth year - death year):

 Arranger's full name (only list an arranger if one is credited on the score):

-Complete title of the song:

-If the song is from a larger work, please list that work here.
+If the song is from a larger work, please lis t that work here.

 Applied Instructor's Name (printed):

 Applied Instructor's Signature: